-We have filed a registration statement on Form S-8 under the Securities Act to register the shares of Class A Common Stock issued or issuable under our EIP and ESPP, as applicable, which became effective automatically upon filing.
-These shares can be sold in the public market upon issuance, subject to Rule 144 limitations applicable to affiliates and vesting restrictions.
+We intend to file one or more registration statements on Form S-8 under the Securities Act to register the shares of Class A Common Stock issued or issuable under our EIP and ESPP, as applicable.
+Any such Form S-8 registration statement will become effective automatically upon filing.
+Once these shares are registered, they can be sold in the public market upon issuance, subject to Rule 144 limitations applicable to affiliates and vesting restrictions.

-MATERIAL UNITED STATES FEDERAL INCOME TAX CONSEQUENCES TONON-U.S. HOLDERS
+MATERIAL UNITED STATES FEDERAL INCOME TAX CONSEQUENCES TO NON-U.S. HOLDERS